ThePansmith/thepansmith.github.io/content/proposals/neoforge-smv.md

 According to an ongoing survey I've been conducting, most mod developers strongly prefer having a stable version to develop their mods rather than having to constantly port to the latest version.
 The community currently suffers from a lack of clear communication on where modders are gathered, fragmenting the modded community.
 While a community-driven effort could address this, involving Neoforge directly in the process would make it significantly more streamlined.

-The proposal is simple: Neoforge designates a specific Minecraft version as the **Stable Modding Version** (SMV); The exact version would be determined through recurring community votes.
+The proposal is simple: The Neoforged team designates a specific Minecraft version as the **Stable Modding Version** (SMV); The exact version would be determined through recurring community votes.

 ## How?
 <!-- 1.
 Host a community vote every 2-3 years on if the SMV should be changed.